 Carbonite Business is similar to MozyPro and will backup files from both Windows and Mac PCs.
 Where you want to use Carbonite is specifically for backing up Windows-based servers.
 The “Business Premier” upgrade lets you back up files from your Windows file server, but I not able to handle Mac-based servers.
 The upside is its competitive pricing – less than $1 per gig per year.
-Carbonite also has a feature that makes it easy for those of us who aren’t so tech savvy to install.
+Carbonite also has a feature that makes it easy for those of us who aren’t so tech-savvy to install.
 Valet Install will remotely install Carbonite’s software so you don’t have to do anything.
 No manuals required!
 Seriously, who likes reading manuals?

-Functions: Online Backups for Windows, Mac, Linux and Solaris
+Functions: Online Backups for Windows, Mac, Linux, and Solaris

 Pricing: Free 30-day trial: unlimited storage for $10/month per user or up to 20 laptops and desktops

 Those of us who use Linux and Solaris may feel a little left out when it comes to cloud storage solutions.
 Most cater to either Windows or Mac (see: Carbonite only working with Windows servers and Moxy ignoring the fact that Linux even exists).
 Where the competition fails, CrashPlan swoops in because it works with Windows, Mac and Linux and Solaris.
 It also has unique pricing.
 You can choose to backup an unlimited amount of data per single computer or choose how much data you need in advance and spread it across an unlimited amount of computers.
 This really helps certain business models.
-Some businesses may have a lot of employees that share computers, so it’s less cost effective to pay per user.
-Some businesses have a small amount of employees who each use their own device.
+Some businesses may have a lot of employees that share computers, so it’s less cost-effective to pay per user.
+Some businesses have a small number of employees who each use their own devices.
 It may be more cost-effective to pay per user in that instance.